kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/quickstart/patterns/README_patterns.md

   - repair patterns
   - reentry patterns
   - applied AI design
+  - telemetry-driven runtime behavior
 ---

 # 🧩 PLD Patterns — Runtime Behavior Guide

-This directory provides the **practical application layer** of the Phase Loop Dynamics (PLD) framework.
+This directory provides the **practical behavior layer** of the Phase Loop Dynamics (PLD) framework.

-Where the metrics and schema define **what is measured**,
+Where the metrics system defines **what is measured**,
-patterns define **how an agent should behave** under drift, repair, and reentry conditions.
+patterns define **how an agent behaves** when drift, repair, and reentry conditions occur.

-> The purpose of this module is to make agent behavior **predictable, recoverable, and aligned** — not just performant per-turn.
+> In this edition, patterns are now **telemetry-driven** — meaning runtime behavior is instrumented, measurable, and actionable.

 ---